Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

-# GDScript: An introduction to dynamic languages
+# PScript: An introduction to dynamic languages

 ## About

-This tutorial aims to be a quick reference for how to use GDScript more efficiently.
+This tutorial aims to be a quick reference for how to use PScript more efficiently.
 It focuses on common cases specific to the language, but also covers a lot of information on dynamically typed languages.